And The Winner Of Business Insider's Caption Contest Is ...

-Last Sunday, we put out a call for Business Insider readers to submit captions for this Clearasil ad that, strangely, uses Archie, Betty, and Veronica.Vying for a $50 prize from Amazon.com and the honour of being dubbed BI’s wittiest reader, you sent in captions by the truckload.
+Last week, we put out a call to Business Insider readers to submit their wittiest captions for this ad for Ajuda de Mãe.Vying for a $50 prize from Amazon.com and the honour of being dubbed BI’s wittiest reader, you sent in captions by the truckload.

+The original caption was “An early pregnancy is no fairy tale.”
+With a record number of submissions, you guys trumped it.
+After sifting through over 200 entries, we found our winner.

 Advertisers: If you would like to sponsor the caption contest please email [email protected]